Skip to main content

 • Master Classes – Members of the Naptown Philharmonic donate their time to facilitate master classes and workshops in our high schools

-• Annual Young Artist Competition – The Naptown Philharmonic gives the winners of its annual Young Artists Competition the opportunity to perform as featured soloists with the orchestra during a Naptown Philharmonic concert.
+• Annual Young Artist Concerto Competition – The Naptown Philharmonic gives the winners of its annual Young Artist Concerto Competition the opportunity to perform as featured soloists with the orchestra during a Naptown Philharmonic concert.

 Since its inception, the Naptown Philharmonic has been bringing Central Maryland residents the excitement and passion that only live music can create.
 You can help make the music happen by contributing to our effort.
 The Naptown Philharmonic continues to thrive because of the loyalty of our audience, our sponsors, and our generous donors.